BenetManzanaresSalor/TAE/README.md

 *NOTE: When using the `TAE.evaluate` function [from code](#from-code), anonymizations files can also be a list of `MaskedDocument` or a `MaskedCorpus` (i.e., dataclasses defined in [utils.py](tae/utils.py)) directly.
 In this way, data load from disk can be reduced.*

 ## Metrics
 * `metrics | Dictionary`: Specification of all the evaluation metrics to use.
 Defined by a dictionary where:
   * *key* corresponds to the `metric_name | String`.
 When processed, the value is split by the underscore ("_") character.
-The first part of the split, or the entire string if no underscore exists, is taken as the `metric_key`.
-This identifier must match one of the following: `["Precision", "PrecisionWeighted", "TPI", "TPS", "NMI", "Recall", "RecallPerEntityType", "TRIR"]`.
+The first part of the split, or the entire string if no underscore exists, is used as the `metric_key`.
+This must match one the name of a class in the `metrics` folder that inherits from `MetricABC`.
+By default, the available options are: `["Precision", "PrecisionWeighted", "TPI", "TPS", "NMI", "Recall", "RecallPerEntityType", "TRIR"]`.
+Custom metrics added following the [Extensions guidelines](#extension-guidelines) will also be considered.
 If the `metric_key` is invalid (for instance, because `metric_name` starts with an underscore) this triggers a warning log and prevents the metric from being computed.
 Any text following the first underscore is independent of the `metric_key`, and can be used to indicate variations of the same metric (*e.g.*, "TPS", "TPS_TA=4", "TPS_TA=4_bert").

   * *value* corresponds to the `metric_parameters | Dictionary`, which specifies the configurable parameters of a metric that are either mandatory or different from the default ones.
 This dictionary uses the `parameter_name | String` as *key* and the corresponding `parameter_value`, of varying type, as *value*.
 For all metrics except [TRIR](#trir), no parameters are mandatory, so `metric_parameters` can be empty, in which case the default settings are applied. **The following subsections describe the configurable parameters for each metric.**